-In the summers of 2020 and 2022, I was a news platforms intern for Berkeleyside where I helped migrate content and templates to Newspack.
-It was interesting to see how an already modern, digital-only newsroom handled the sudden shift to working from home and the never ending stream of coronavirus news.
+In the summers of 2020 and 2022, I worked at Berkeleyside helping to migrate content and code to Newspack.
+It was fascinating to see how an already modern, digital-only newsroom handled the sudden shift to remote work and the never-ending stream of coronavirus news.

-In 2021, I was a data “science” intern at the San Francisco AIDS Foundation where I was trained in HIPAA compliance and helped visualize hepatitis C patient pathways.
-I learned the importance of gaining and maintaining people’s trust, as well as the power that clear visualization can bring to help everyone understand large amounts of raw data.
+In 2021, I was a data science intern at the San Francisco AIDS Foundation where I was trained in HIPAA compliance and helped visualize hepatitis C patient pathways.
+I handled sensitive patient data and learned how clear visualization can help understand large data sets.